kevin-fang/Arvados-Blood-Types-and-Ethnicity/BoogieTranslator/README.md

 Not included in this repository.
 Request a copy of BOOGIE from here: http://protein.bio.unipd.it/download/, build a tar and change the Dockerfile `wget` location to the location of your BOOGIE tar.

 Note that you cannot build the Docker image without the copy of BOOGIE.
-BOOGIEFormat.tar literally only contains BOOGIE.
+BOOGIEFormat.tar only contains BOOGIE.
 It looks like this:

 `.`
 `|── BOOGIERun`